Logo

 Community

-Users may appreciate communication with peers who are on the same journey because they can provide support and advice, as well as an opportunity to share their experiences and achievements.
-In-app forums or blogs can help meet this need.
+Users may appreciate communication with others who are on the same journey and an opportunity to share their experiences and achievements.
+In-app forums or blogs can help meet the need for support and advice.

 Social sharing